Support Us

 Image: Galina Walls

-Linda Mallett – member of The Stove Network curatorial team said: “This is a massive affirmation of our work from our national arts body – The Stove Network believes in partnership working and we hope that this award will go towards our programme of developing projects with the brilliant artists and groups locally, nationally and internationally.
+Linda Mallett, member of The Stove Network curatorial team, said: “This is a massive affirmation of our work from our national arts body.
+The Stove Network believes in partnership working, and we hope that this award will go towards our programme of developing projects with the brilliant artists and groups locally, nationally, and internationally.

 Stove artist Katie Anderson helps some new recruits cast metal spoons with the group's Mobile Metal Foundry at their Trading Journeys project for the Wigtown Book Festival.
 Image: Colin Hattersley

-“This funding will allow us to carefully plan out a sustainable future for The Stove Network when the building works are complete at 100 High Street and bring something entirely new and exciting for the town centre and local people … the future is bright!”
+“This funding will allow us to carefully plan out a sustainable future for The Stove Network when the building works are complete at 100 High Street and bring something entirely new and exciting for the town centre and local people… The future is bright!”

 Categories